Docs

 Secure way of supplying a password to the database

-To supply a password securely, the options file must be used using the --options-file
+To supply a password securely, the options file must be used using the --options-file argument.
+For example:

 $ replicadb --source-connect jdbc:mysql://database.example.com/employees \

---source-username boss --options-file ./conf/empoloyee.conf
+--source-user boss --options-file ./conf/employee.conf

-where the options file ./conf/empoloyee.conf
+where the options file ./conf/employee.conf contains the following:

 source.password=myEmployeePassword